Cal Volleyball Camps

 Coach Spencer McLachlin

-Spencer McLachlin, a former All-Conference outside hitter at Stanford who helped the Cardinal win the 2010 NCAA Championship, is in his first season as an assistant coach for the Golden Bears.View Spencer McLachlin's Bio ⟩
+Spencer McLachlin, a former All-Conference outside hitter at Stanford who helped the Cardinal win the 2010 NCAA Championship, is in his second season as an assistant coach for the Golden Bears.View Spencer McLachlin's Bio ⟩

 McLachlin landed in Berkeley after two seasons as a volunteer assistant coach for the men's program at UCLA, where he helped the Bruins reach the NCAA Tournament in 2016.
 Previous to his stint in UCLA, McLachlin served as a full-time assistant coach for the men at the University of Hawai’i.